 Students may be required to do random drug testing any time during the program.
 CSUSB contracts with clinical agencies and retains the right to perform drug screen testing of CSUSB Nursing students "for cause".
 A nursing student should comply with any clinical agency requests for random drug screening.
 The student should immediately notify his/her clinical faculty.
-If adverse information is found on the results of the drug screen, the student will be immediately removed from the clinical agency.
-The student must report to the Department Chair/Undergraduate Program Director of the CSUSB DON within 24 hours.
+If requested, the student will be immediately removed from the clinical agency.
+The student must contact the Department Chair/Undergraduate Program Director of the CSUSB DON within 24 hours.